Skip to main content

 What is the difference between percent change and percent difference?

-Percent change uses the initial value as the base, use it for before/after (e.g. price increase).
-Percent difference uses the average of the two values, use it when comparing two numbers with no “before” (e.g. two measurements).
+Percent change uses the starting value as the base — for before/after (price went from $80 to $96).
+Percent difference divides by the average of the two values and always displays a positive percent — for comparing two measurements with no “before” (80 vs 100 → about 22.22%).
 This calculator has both modes.

 What is a percentage?